-Preparation of the 2007-2010 transportation improvement program (TIP).
+Preparation of the 2007-2010 transportation improvement program (TIP) and amendments.

 Short-range transit plans for the City of Waukesha and Ozaukee and Waukesha Counties were completed in 2002 and 2003.
+Milwaukee County short range transit plan was nearing completion in 2007.
+Staff work on Kenosha and Racine short range plans was well underway.
 Assistance was provided to Washington County in monitoring the effectiveness of commuter bus service provided under a CMAQ demonstration grant.
 Assistance was provided in the preparation of a grant application for the Milwaukee area and through the Wisconsin Employment Transportation Assistance Program.
+Conduct workshops in each of seven counties to prepare a public transit-human services coordination plan for each county.

-Staffing of the Southeastern Wisconsin Regional Transit Authority (RTA).
+Staffing of the Southeastern Wisconsin Regional Transit Authority (RTA), and the Intergovernmental Partnership in their conduct of the KRM Alternatives Analysis/Draft Environmental Impact Statement.